1reyesc/portfolio/README.md

 ## Brief Introduction

-I am a senior in College studying Computer Science with a focus on Cybersecurity and Secure-Software design.
+I am a Ball State Graduate with a Bachelors degree in Computer Science with a focus on Cybersecurity and Secure-Software design.
 I love learning and growing my knowledge in the ever-evolving field of Cybersecurity.

 ## Objective